 Consumption work and the circular economy

 Current models of Circular Economy fall short in their understandings of consumption and in lack of attention paid to the domestic sphere (Mylan, Holmes and Paddock 2016).
+Circular Economy (CE) business models often assume more demanding forms of consumption work than in the current, linear economy of “make, use, dispose”.
 A fertile entry point to this gap is Wheeler and Glucksmann’s (2015) concept of ‘consumption work’ - the distinctive form of labour ‘necessary for the purchase, use, re-use and disposal of consumption goods and services’ (ibid, p.
 37).

 Consumption work must be understood in terms of wider socio-economic processes of production, distribution, exchange and consumption, which CE models seek to reconfigure.
-The consumption work perspective focuses on the various boundaries or continua in such socio-economic configurations: the shift of work to and from consumers across these boundaries; how work at other stages of the economic process configures consumption work; and interactions between consumers and other workers across modes and phases of work, such as between the unpaid work of households in domestic recycling and wage labour in the waste management schemes that process that material (Wheeler and Glucksmann 2015).
-Our starting point is that CE visions and the success of CE business models strongly depend on reconfigurations of consumption work (e.g. in the common invocation of ‘collaborative consumption’), and thus on consumption norms.
-Consumption norms and consumption work clearly have a complex relation that deserves exploration.
+The consumption work perspective focuses on the various boundaries or continua in such socio-economic configurations: the shift of work to and from consumers across these boundaries; how to work at other stages of the economic process configures consumption work; and interactions between consumers and other workers across modes and phases of work, such as between the unpaid work of households in domestic recycling and wage labour in the waste management schemes that process that material (Wheeler and Glucksmann 2015).
+Our starting point is that CE visions and the success of CE business models strongly depend on reconfigurations of consumption work (eg in the common invocation of ‘collaborative consumption’), and thus on consumption norms.
+Consumption norms and consumption work clearly have a complex relationship that deserves exploration.
 Furthermore, much of this consumption work will occur in the domestic sphere with strong implications for the gendered division of labour.

-Consumption work usefully opens up issues around how contemporary reconfigurations of the division of labour relate to broad, socially significant trends such as automation and digitisation.
+Consumption work usefully opens up issues around how contemporary reconfigurations of the division of labour related to broad, socially significant trends such as automation and digitisation.
 Much innovation around digitisation and automation in the home and consumption beyond the home is premised around ‘convenience’ (such as ‘smart speakers’, Amazon Dash or Amazon Go), and shifts the boundary of consumption work upstream towards providers in contrast to the more exacting forms of consumption central to CE.
 What then is the significance of this tension for CE?

-Consumption work serves as an analytical bridge between the study of work and of consumption.
+Consumption work serves as an analytical bridge between the study of work and consumption.
 Consumption work has become spatially extended beyond the home, particularly through ICT.
 One angle we would like to explore is the how domestic consumption work infiltrates the workplace (and the gendering of such activity), or consumption work for the domestic sphere undertaken in the workplace, such as online grocery shopping or phoning utility-company call-centres.
 Are there resonances here with the shifting boundary of consumption work assumed by CE?

 Our four research themes explore how we can achieve less resource-intensive ways of life.